103sbavert/JADA/README.md

 * Brazilian Portuguese
 * Turkish

-**This dictionary does not support Arabic even though the API supports the language as there seems to be some issues with arabic side of the API.
+*This dictionary does not support Arabic even though the API supports the language as there seems to be some issues with arabic side of the API.
 I have tested it with different arabic words and it never returns an output.
-I will add support for Arabic if I figure out the reason it isn't behaving like it should.**
+I will add support for Arabic if I figure out the reason it isn't behaving like it should.* ***I encourage people who know Arabic to help me figure out the issue***

 ## What's special

-The dictionary was made with clean architecture practices and ease of reading the code in mind.
+The dictionary was made with clean architecture practices and ease of reading of the code in mind.

 It uses Kotlin entirely and it uses Navigation Components and parts of the MVVM architecture pattern.